-7.11 Remarks to warranty management
+7.6 Remarks to warranty management

-Above mentioned information about battery performance and lifetime, particularly concerning the charging procedure and the influence of temperature and cycling, affect terms of warranty as well.
+Above mentioned information about battery performance and service life, particularly concerning the charging procedure and the influence of temperature and cycling, affect terms of warranty as well.

 In case of a warranty claim the customer/battery operator needs to prove the compliance of above mentioned parameters with the allowed/recommended limits.
 Corresponding measurement logs have to be sent to the battery manufacturer.
-These protocols shall clearly demonstrate that the lifetime of the affected battery has not been shortened by the application and associated parameters.
+The expected service life is valid for operation under optimal conditions only.